Eliastik/simple-voice-changer/README.md

 * Uses some icons from [Font Awesome](https://fontawesome.com/) - [License](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt)

 ## Changelog

+* Version 2.3.2 (10/13/2025):
+    - Fixed a bug with the Change speed / frequency filter: it did not disable correctly in direct rendering mode;
+    - Fixed a random crash when switching between classic mode and direct rendering mode while audio was being saved;
+    - The "Apply settings in real time" checkbox is not checked by default for the Reverb filter;
+    - Fixed a bug when changing the sample rate;
+    - Fixed a bug with the visibility of certain modal windows in some cases;
+    - Fixed other minor bugs;
+    - Technical improvements:
+        - Updated to version 2.3.2 of simple-sound-studio-lib and simple-sound-studio-components, which includes some of the above bug fixes;
+        - Updated other dependencies.

 * Version 2.3.1 (5/4/2025):
     - Compatibility mode renamed to Direct rendering mode;